open-contracts/protocol/PROTOCOL.md

  3. It asks the user to authenticate by signing random bytes, and lets the user upload an `oracle.py` script along with optional dependencies.
  4. It computes the `oracleID`, which is the hash of the user-submitted `oracle.py` and its dependencies, and saves for Step 8.
  5. It installs the dependencies and runs the (untrusted) `oracle.py` script in a Python Virtualenv inside a [Firejail Sandbox](https://firejail.wordpress.com/)
- 6. Any error in the oracle execution is intercepted and forwarded to the user.
+ 6. Any error in the `oracle.py` execution is intercepted and forwarded to the user.
  7. Any valid `oracle.py` script imports the `opencontracts` package, which exposes functions allowing it to call the RPCs of the users frontend in order to:
     -  print messages to the user
     -  ask the user for an input, which gets returned as string
     -  display a waiting timer to the user, along with some reason (e.g. "downloading NASA data...")
     -  start an "interactive session", where the user controls (via a html5 X11 client) a chromium browser in Kiosk-mode running inside the enclave, saving an .mhtml snapshot at the push of a button which gets returned to the `oracle.py` script
     -  submit the final results
- 8. Once the submission is triggered by the `oracle.py` script, the results are prepended with the `oracleID` from Step 4., and signed with the public key of the oracle enclave.
-They are forwarded to the user, together with the registry's signature of the oracle's public key from Step 1.
+ 8. Once the submission is triggered by the `oracle.py` script, the results are prepended with the `oracleID` from Step 4., and signed with the public key of the Oracle enclave.
+They are forwarded to the user, together with the registry's signature of the Oracle enclave's public key from Step 1.

 The user now has all they need to submit the results of the computation to the Hub.